wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     *   (b) shall give all information in his possession relating to the loss, theft, or destruction.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $500 who contravenes subsection (1).
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $500 who contravenes subsection (1).

     Compare: SR 1959/5 r 21

+    Section 39(2): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 40 On demand by Police person in possession of firearm, airgun, pistol, or restricted weapon to give name, address, and date of birth